emregoynugur/PolicyOBDA/README.md

 8. Click next again, select *public schema*, and then click next one more time.
 9. Click finish.

-Now, create a Teiid Server instance to test if PostgreSQL connection is working.
+###### Create the Teiid Server instance to test if PostgreSQL connection is working.

 1. Click on the "No default server defined" link at the bottom of "Connections" tab.
 A dialog window will pop out to create a new Teiid server connection.
 2. Select "WildFly 10.x".
 3. Set the server's host name according to your server installation (by default, use localhost for local installation).
 Accept the other default values by selecting "Next".
 4. Set the server's name to IoTServer
 5. Click "Next" (twice).
-6. Adjust the "Home Directory" to your TEIID_HOME location.
+6. Adjust the "Home Directory" to your $TEIID_HOME location.
-7. Adjust the "Configuration file" to TEIID_HOME/standalone/configuration/**standalone-teiid.xml**.
+7. Adjust the "Configuration file" to $TEIID_HOME/standalone/configuration/**standalone-teiid.xml**.
 8. Enter the credentials set in the previous step.
 Double click on "IoTServer" in the "Servers" tab.
 	* Management Login Credentials:
 		* Username: iotadmin